-Luckily, Galbraith doesn’t make us wait any longer than the opening pages of Lethal White to find out what happens next: the book begins at Robin and Matthew’s wedding.
-Yes, readers, brace yourselves: they do get married.
+Luckily, Galbraith doesn’t make us wait any longer than the opening pages of Lethal White to find out what happens next: The book begins at Robin and Matthew’s wedding.
+Yes, readers, brace yourselves: They do get married.
 But Strike is in attendance at the ceremony, albeit somewhat begrudgingly, and there are plenty of reasons for Robin/Strike shippers to keep the hope alive.

-Of course, the real magic of Lethal White is that is combines compelling interpersonal drama with a carefully crafted mystery.
+Of course, the real magic of Lethal White is that it combines compelling interpersonal drama with a carefully crafted mystery.
 At the end of Career of Evil, I was a little disappointed to feel that the “solution” relied upon a piece of information the reader probably didn’t know (unless they happen to be very familiar with the flora and fauna of Cornwall).
-I’m not really a “good” mystery reader in the sense that I rarely put much effort into trying to figure out whodunit ahead of time, but I do enjoy coming to the end of the story and seeing that all of the pieces were there for me to find, had I been ambitious and clever enough to look for them.
+I’m not really a “good” mystery reader in the sense that I rarely put much effort into trying to figure out “whodunit” ahead of time, but I do enjoy coming to the end of the story and seeing that all of the pieces were there for me to find, had I been ambitious and clever enough to look for them.
 Lethal White didn’t disappoint in this regard – quite a relief after devoting 647 pages of time to the story.
 That’s not to say that Galbraith doesn’t throw in a red herring or two, but it’s nothing that I would consider “unfair.”

 So what exactly are Strike and Robin investigating this time around?
-It begins when a troubled young man, Billy, rambles into Strikes office talking about a crime he witnessed as a child before abruptly fleeing in a state of paranoia.
-Strike is unable to locate Billy afterwards, but, as luck would have it, his next case is connected in unexpected ways.
-It’s more fun to let the details fall into place as you read the book, but Lethal White does offer a sneak peek of the inner workings of Parliament, much like The Silkworm gave us a glimpse of London’s publishing elite.
-At this point, it’s almost ridiculous how many different identities Robin is able to assume in the line of work (or maybe it’s not, what do I know about being a detective?).
+It begins when a troubled young man, Billy, rambles into Strike’s office talking about a crime he witnessed as a child before abruptly fleeing in a state of paranoia.
+Strike is unable to locate Billy afterward, but, as luck would have it, his next case is connected in unexpected ways.
+It’s more fun to let the details fall into place as you read the book, but Lethal White does offer a sneak peek at the inner workings of Parliament, much like The Silkworm gave us a glimpse of London’s publishing elite.
+At this point, it’s almost ridiculous how many different identities Robin is able to assume in the line of work (or maybe it’s not; what do I know about being a detective?).
 In Lethal White, she’s practically achieved superhero status, which, really, I’m fine with.